 Crimes of opportunity are on the rise; the U.S. embassy in Costa Rica files more stolen passport reports than any other embassy in any country in the entire world.

 Fortunately you’re reading this so you don’t have to become a victim.
 Use common sense, use the locks on your doors, use the safe in your room, don’t flash wads of cash, don’t leave valuables in the car, don’t hang your bag on the back of a chair in a restaurant, and don’t even bring your jewelry.

 Other thefts can impact tourists indirectly.
-The popular tourist destination of Arenal was recently left without internet service for an extended period because someone stole all of the fiber optic cable linking the region to the main lines.
+The popular tourist destination of Arenal was recently left without internet service for an extended period because someone stole miles of fiber optic cable linking the region to the main lines.

 On the roads thefts range from annoying when highway signs are pilfered and sold as scrap metal (they had to replace them all with a plastic composite which has no value at the scrap yard) to quite dangerous when manhole covers and storm drain grates disappear leaving open pits that can snap axles and cause accidents.

 Anything and everything that’s unattended or unsecured anywhere could be stolen.
 During the Turrialba volcano eruptions that were closing down SJO airport in 2015 someone stole the seismic and gps remote monitoring equipment from the early warning station.

 I’m not exactly sure what you do with a volcanic remote monitor station…probably re-sell it to someone as a vibration detector for part of their home security system…